• Skip to primary navigation

 Can I make this in advance?

-This can be made in advance and stored in an airtight container in the fridge for up to 4 days.
-When ready to enjoy, reheat it in the microwave or in a pan on the stovetop on medium heat.
+Mongolian chicken can be made up to 4 days in advance and stored in an airtight container in the fridge once cooled.
+To reheat, microwave or reheat on the stovetop until hot throughout.

 Can I air fry the chicken?

-Spray air fryer basket with sufficient oil.
-Place coated chicken into the basket in a single layer, giving each piece enough room.
-Do not overlap.
-You may need to air fry in two batches.
-Lightly spray the chicken with oil.
-Air fry at 400 F for 10-14 minutes until desired crispiness.
-No need to flip over.
+The fried chicken can be made in the air fryer: First evenly spray air fryer basket with neutral oil, then place the coated chicken into the basket in a single layer, giving each piece enough space - you'll need to air fry in batches.
+Evenly spray oil over the chicken.
+Air fry at 400 F for 10-14 minutes until golden and crispy, no need to flip.

 • General Tso Chicken